 Silver Springs is a tiny village located in the state of New York.
-With a population of 717 people and just one neighborhood, Silver Springs is the 824th largest community in New York.
-Much of the housing stock in Silver Springs was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 720 people and just one neighborhood, Silver Springs is the 824th largest community in New York.
+Silver Springs has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-When you are in Silver Springs, you'll notice that it is more blue-collar than most other communities in America.
-37.67% of Silver Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Silver Springs is generally considered to be a blue-collar town.
+37.67% of the Silver Springs workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Silver Springs is a village of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Silver Springs who work in office and administrative support (12.33%), healthcare (12.33%), and food service (10.33%).

 As is often the case in a small village, Silver Springs doesn't have a public transportation system that people use for their commute.